India-ASEAN Summit 2026: Focus on Digital Connectivity

 - Vientiane

-Explanation: The summit was held in Vientiane, the capital of Laos.
+Explanation: The summit took place in Vientiane, the capital city of Laos.
+Laos is a member of ASEAN and hosted the important regional meeting.

 Focus on India-centric news — India's bilateral visits, MoUs signed, and positions in international bodies.
 This is what domestic exams test.